Adult Slowpitch Softball - Pitching from 56 Feet

 Standard pitching distance in ASA is 50 feet.
-For safety reasons, some leagues allow the pitcher to stand up to six feet behind the pitching plate, giving you a total pitching distance of 56 feet.
+For safety reasons, some leagues allow the pitcher to stand up to six feet behind the pitching plate.

 Here's how that extra six feet affects the game: